TrenchBoot/linux/Documentation/security/launch-integrity/secure_launch_details.rst

 Description:

 The external initrd provided is larger than 4Gb.
-This is not a valid configuration for a Secure Launch due to managing DMA protection.
+This is not a valid configuration for Secure Launch due to managing DMA protection.

 ======  =========================
 Name:   SL_ERROR_HEAP_ZERO_OFFSET